The Denver Post: 19th century

-20th and early 21st centuries
+20th century

+On January 1, 1901 the word "Evening" was dropped from the name and the paper became The Denver Post.

-Among well-known Post reporters were Gene Fowler, Frances Belford Wayne, and "sob sister" Polly Pry.
+Post reporters include Gene Fowler, Frances Belford Wayne, and "sob sister" Polly Pry.
 Damon Runyon worked briefly for the Post in 1905–1906 before gaining fame as a writer in New York.

-After the deaths of Tammen and Bonfils in 1924 and 1933, Helen and May Bonfils, Bonfils' daughters, became the principal owners of the Post.
-In 1946, the Post hired Palmer Hoyt away from the Portland Oregonian to become editor and publisher of the Post and to give the paper a new direction.
+After the deaths of Tammen and Bonfils in 1924 and 1933, Helen Bonfils and May Bonfils Stanton, Bonfils' daughters, became the principal owners of the Post.
+In 1946, the Post hired Palmer Hoyt from the Portland Oregonian to become editor and publisher of the Post and to give the paper a new direction.
 With Hoyt in charge, news was reported fairly and accurately.
 He took editorial comment out of the stories and put it on an editorial page.
 He called the page The Open Forum and it continues today.

 In 1960, there was a takeover attempt by publishing mogul Samuel I. Newhouse.
 Helen Bonfils brought in her friend and lawyer Donald Seawell to save the paper.
 The fight led to a series of lawsuits as Post management struggled to maintain local ownership.
 It lasted 13 years and drained the paper financially.
 When Helen Bonfils died in 1972, Seawell was named president and chairman of the board.
 He was also head of the Denver Center for the Performing Arts (DCPA).
 The Center was established and financed primarily by the Frederick G. and Helen G. Bonfils foundations, with aid from city funds.
 The majority of the assets of the foundations came from Post stock dividends.

 By 1980, the paper was losing money.
 Critics accused Seawell of being preoccupied with building up the DCPA.
-Seawell sold the Post to the Times Mirror Co. of California for $95 million.
+Seawell sold the Post to the Los Angeles-based Times Mirror Company for $95 million.
 Proceeds went to the Bonfils Foundation, securing the financial future of the DCPA.
 Times Mirror started morning publication and delivery.
 Circulation improved, but the paper did not perform as well as required.
 Times Mirror sold The Denver Post to Dean Singleton and MediaNews Group in 1987.